Bellevue insurance startup that uses artificial intelligence sold for $2.3 billion

 The popularity of Assurance IQ, and its rather large acquisition, signals a larger trend in personalized care that has been largely embraced by the insurance industry.
 Health IQ, Clover Health and Lemonade are other so-called “insurtech” companies that together have raised millions of dollars from investors this year alone.

-The acquisition could also be the key to address Prudential Financial’s ongoing problems in the competitive insurance space.
+The acquisition could also be the key to address Prudential Financial’s continuing problems in the competitive-insurance space.
 In August, its shares fell by about 20% after the company reported dismal quarterly results.

 It plans on selling its own insurance products through Assurance IQ, as well as earning commissions when Assurance IQ sells other providers’ products.
 The acquisition would allow Prudential Financial to access more people from different markets that do not want traditional insurance plans.